omnandre07/omnandre07/README.md

 * Worked on healthcare and EV-related management systems
 * Designed responsive user interfaces using HTML, CSS, and JavaScript
 * Integrated backend logic with database operations
-* Collaborated with team members on real-world project modules

 ---